benrhyshoward/termtron/README.md

 ```

 ### Possible improvements
-- Account for rectangular cell sizes in terminal - players currently move faster Up and Down than Left and Right.
 - System to keep track of how many rounds each player has won.
 - Dockerise.
 - Add tests.